Split-and-Merge-Proxy/smp-contact/README.md

 ```bash
 bash ./scripts/test.sh
 ```
-**Note:** you can change the `test_checkpoint_name` in the test script to use homodimer ckpt or heterodimer ckpt for test, and the DeepInter's ckpts are also provided from the original paper.
+**Note:** You can modify the `test_checkpoint_name` in the `test.sh` script to select either the homodimer or heterodimer checkpoint for evaluation.
+The checkpoints for DeepInter are also provided as released in the original paper.

 The expected results are shown below.